3C Patch®: the evidence-based solution for diabetic foot ulcers

 An independent, observer-blinded, and multicenter RCT involving 32 international centers and 269 hard-to-heal DFU patients evaluated the effectiveness of 3C Patch® on hard to heal diabetic foot ulcers.

-It was published in The Lancet, September 2018, and demonstrates that 3C Patch® almost doubles the chance of wound closure compared to the best standard of care.
+It was published in The Lancet, September 2018, and demonstrates that 3C Patch® significantly increases the chance of wound closure compared to the best standard of care.

 Patient case reports